Find out about the Industry Security Assurance Centre (ISAC) and its associated responsibilities.

 Understanding UK threat levels

-The threat of international terrorism comes from a diverse range of sources and a threat could manifest itself from a lone individual or group, rather than a larger network.
+The threat of international terrorism comes from a diverse range of sources and a threat could manifest itself from a lone individual or group.
 The terrorist threat can take a number of forms, as terrorists may use a variety of methods of attack to achieve their objectives.

 While the UK has faced a variety of terrorist threats in the past, a unique combination of factors place the current threat on a scale not previously encountered.